isophel/kozesa-BMS/README.md

 ### Business Software Suite

 #### ====== NOTICE ======
-This is a collection of 6 applications targeting the business sector.
+This is a collection of application software targeting the business sector.
 The applications in this suite are free and open source, signed with a liberal MIT license, so they can be used for commercial purposes.
 If you modify any of the software in this suite however, stipulate somewhere in